Cultured Guru Logo

 Why Beet and Cranberry Kombucha with Ginger is So Good For You

-Like all kombucha, this brew’s naturally fermented probiotics support gut health, digestion, and immune function.
-The earthy sweetness of the beets mingles with the cranberries’ tartness, creating a super satisfying flavor.
+Like all kombucha, this beet and cranberry flavor is naturally fermented and supports gut health, digestion, and immune function.
+The earthy sweetness of the beet juice combined with the tart cranberry juice is a super satisfying flavor.
 The fermentation process deepens the flavors, infusing the kombucha with the essence of these vibrant ingredients while adding that fizzy sparkle we all love.

 Beet and Cranberry Kombucha Benefits